Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 ### 2.1.
 Portable monitor

 The assembly of the portable monitor is fairly simple, mainly thanks to the Adafruit DLS.
-Only basic soldering skills and a bit of wire crimping are required.
+Only basic soldering skills and a bit of wire crimping are required to get a working PM monitor.

 #### Step 1: Assembling RTC shield

-First, the DLS is prepared with all the required components and connectors
+Required components:
+- Adafruit DLS
+- Headers for DLS
+- Connectors (1x 2 pin, 1x 6 pin)
+- Resistors (1x VALUE_1, 1x VALUE_2)
+- Wire (GAUGE)

+First, the DLS is built up with all the required components and connectors.
+For the connectors, any type with a pitch of ~2.5 mm works, JST XH connectors are a good choice as they are pretty resistant aginst pull out and fairly compact.
+Alternatively, the wires _could_ be soldered directly to the DLS, skipping the use of connectores, however this is not recommended as it makes swapping any component a lot more work.

+**Step 1.0: Installing DLS headers**

+This step is only required if you bought a DLS that does not have the headers installed yet.
+For this step, follow the step _Installing the Headers_ in [Adafruit's DLS manual](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-data-logger-shield.pdf).

+**Step 1.1: Soldering the power and OPC connectors**

+In this step, the power 2 pin power connector and 6 pin connector for the OPC are soldered onto the DLS.

+**Step 1.2: Soldering the resistors**

+**Step 1.3: Connecting everything**

+**Step 1.4: Connecting the LEDs (optional)**

 #### Step 2: Preparing OPC cable

 #### Step 3: Putting it all together

 ### 2.2.
 Stationary monitor

 The assembly of the stationary is a bit more involved than that of the portable one.
 The main reason for this is a pin conflict between the Adafruit DLS and the DFRobot SIM shield.
 Other than this, the process is very similar to that of the portable one.